dinde451/jarr.d1/Jarulfs_Guide.md

 </tbody>
 </table>

-1 The second value is for the War Cry animation (see chapter 5.5.9 under Fallen One for more information).
+1 The second value is for the War Cry animation (see CHAPTER_LINK_ai-scripts under Fallen One for more information).

 2 The second value is for the fade in/out animation.